 Depository institutions are required to maintain reserve and clearing balances at the Federal Reserve Bank.
-Vault cash satisfied our daily reserve requirement for the years ended December 31, 2020 and 2019, respectively.
+Vault cash satisfied our daily reserve requirement for the years ended December 31, 2021 and 2020.

 Interest-bearing Deposits at the Federal Reserve:

 Interest-bearing deposits at the Federal Reserve mature daily and are carried at cost.